 Verification of progress.
-By April 30th of the fourth year every student is required to give a progress seminar on his/her research.
+By May 30th of the fourth year every student is required to give a progress seminar on his/her research at one of the brown bag lunch seminar series.
 The purpose of the seminar is to show that substantial progress has been made since the PhD qualifying exam.
 The three members of the dissertation committee and at least one other faculty member (typically a faculty member who took part in the PhD qualifying examination) will be expected to attend the seminar.
 At least two weeks before the seminar the student should submit a written paper of at least 20 double-spaced pages to the members of the dissertation committee and the fourth faculty member who will attend the seminar.
 The paper should contain all or most of the material on which the seminar will be based.
+(Whether the brown bag seminar will cover the same material as the Qualifying Exam is something that will be discussed and agreed upon with the main advisor.)